On the Flipside

 The mysterious Flipside, feat. cut animated background.

-Now, what's a good metroidvania without some enemies?
+But what's a good metroidvania without enemies?

 Each enemy does their own thing.